-- Library holdings include journals, books, collections, periodicals and site licences (e.g., through the Canadian Research Knowledge Network).
+- journals, books, collections, periodicals and site licences (e.g., through the Canadian Research Knowledge Network).

-- Include databases, telecommunications, information technology and research tools.
+- databases, computer servers for multiple research projects, open access software, telecommunications, information technology and research tools; and

-- The purchase of computer hardware and software and software licences for libraries is eligible.
+- the purchase of computer hardware and software and software licences for libraries.

-- Operating costs include custodial, security, maintenance, utilities, leasing and capital planning costs, and staff salaries.
+- operating costs—custodial, security, maintenance, utilities, leasing and capital planning costs, and staff salaries; and

-- The purchase of research computers, filing cabinets, photocopiers, scanners and supplies for the exclusive use of libraries is eligible.
+- the purchase of research computers, filing cabinets, photocopiers, scanners and supplies for the exclusive use of libraries.

 Insurance on research equipment and vehicles

-3. Management and administration of an institution's research enterprise
+3. Management and administration of the institution's research enterprise

-Institutional support for the completion of grant and award applications/research proposals
+Institutional support for the completion of grant and award applications/research proposals includes

-- Salaries and benefits for staff who work on grant applications and research proposals (e.g., grant facilitators, award/prize facilitators, secretarial and administrative assistants), and the costs associated with grant-writing workshops are eligible.
+- salaries and benefits for staff who work on grant applications and research proposals (e.g., grant facilitators, award/prize facilitators, secretarial and administrative assistants) and the costs associated with grant-writing workshops.

-- The purchase of computer hardware, software and software licences for the office of research is eligible.
+- computer hardware, software and software licences for the office of research.

-- Costs associated with professional development training, such as the use of software (e.g., accounting and human resources software) are eligible.
+- costs associated with professional development training, such as the use of software (e.g., accounting, open access, library, and human resources software); and

-- Costs associated with attending research administration-related conferences for professional development (e.g.,
+- costs associated with attending research administration-related conferences for professional development (e.g., CARA, CAUBO).

-- Salaries and benefits for employees who support the research enterprise (research, financial, human resources and purchasing offices) are eligible.
+- salaries and benefits for employees who support the federally funded research enterprise (research, library, information technology, financial, human resources and purchasing offices); and

-- Salaries for students who provide administrative services are eligible.
+- compensation for students who provide administrative services to the institution’s research enterprise.
 These employees must not already be funded through a direct research grant.

 Financial and audit costs

-- Costs associated with corporate publications that highlight research (e.g., annual reports, newsletters, magazines, press releases) are eligible.
+- costs associated with corporate publications that highlight research (e.g., annual reports, newsletters, magazines, press releases); and

-- Travel costs associated with research promotion and international collaborations (for the institution’s research enterprise as a whole) are eligible.
+- travel costs associated with research promotion and international collaborations (for the institution’s research enterprise as a whole).